NestJS Typescript: The Ultimate Guide (2022)

 Lastly, the main.ts is the entry file of the application which uses the core function NestFactory to create a Nest application instance.

-This simple directory structure can be expanded into a complete project by creating folders and arranging them based on its features.
+This simple directory structure can be expanded into a complete project by creating folders and arranging them based on their features.

 Let’s take a look at creating a simple Todo application with an authentication directory structure: